erasmus-without-paper/ewp-mobility-data-model/README.md

 Notation
 --------

+ * The word "attribute" in this context is used as a "piece of information in an entity", **not** an XML attribute.

  * Entity and attribute names are in Initcaps With Spaces (e.g. Cooperation Condition and Mobility Type).
 This translates to lowercase-with-hyphens in the XSDs (e.g. cooperation-condition and mobility-type).